Contrast-Security-OSS/docs/content/tools/extensions/AzureDevOpsExtension.md

 <a href="assets/images/AzureDevOps_gate_part3.png" rel="lightbox" title="Azure DevOps Gate Part 3"><img class="thumbnail" src="assets/images/AzureDevOps_gate_part3.png"/></a>

-### Step five - set job dependency
+### Step five: Set job dependency

-> For **Build Pipelines** - If you would like to prevent the execution of a job if the task fails, you must set the job to depend on the agentless job that includes the Contrast task.
+> For **Build Pipelines** - If you want to prevent the execution of a job if the task fails, you must set the job to depend on the agentless job that includes the Contrast task.

 * Select the job you want to prevent from executing.
-* In the **Dependencies** section, add the agentless job.
+* In the **Dependencies** section, add the **Agentless job**.

 <a href="assets/images/AzureDevOps_set_dependency.png" rel="lightbox" title="Azure DevOps Set Dependency"><img class="thumbnail" src="assets/images/AzureDevOps_set_dependency.png"/></a>

-## Configuration for Task as a Yaml Build Pipeline
+## Setup and Configuration for a Task as a YAML Build Pipeline

-> **Note:** This task must run in the server pool (`pool: server`)
+Complete the following steps to configure a task as a YAML build pipeline in your Azure DevOps extension.
+This task must run in the server pool (`pool: server`).

-### Step one - Enter Edit mode
+### Step one: Enter Edit mode

-* Enter **Edit** mode for the Yaml build pipeline you wish to add the task.
+* Enter **Edit** mode for the YAML build pipeline you wish to add the task.

-### Step two - Create a server job
+### Step two: Create a server job

-* Under the jobs list, add a new job that runs on the server pool
+* Under the jobs list, add a new job that runs on the server pool.

 **Example:**
 ```